EngineeringSoftware/CoditT5/README.md

 ### Synthesize Pretraining Data

-We provide sample scripts to synthesize (corrupt) the pretraining dataset for CoditT5.
+We provide sample scripts to synthesize the pretraining dataset (by corrupting programming language code snippets and natural language comments) for CoditT5.

-First, prepare the Programming language and Natural language data for pretraining; Then specify the following variables in the function `corrupt_pretrain_data()` in `python/run.sh`:
+First, prepare the programming language and natural language data for pretraining; Then specify the following variables in the function `corrupt_pretrain_data()` in `python/run.sh`:

 - `source_pl_file`: the path of data file where each line is a programming language function;
 - `tokenized_pl_file`: the path of tokenized version of `source_pl_file`;